 Swarnim Shirke, a B.Sc. graduate from Fergusson College (Pune) secured Rank 1 in IIT JAM Physics Exam 2018.
-Although, this Topper has been a brilliant student through out the academics, his success story has many twist and turns.
-Let’s know him and get some actionable tips for IIT JAM 2019 Exam.
+Although this topper has been a brilliant student throughout his academics, his success story has many twists and turns.
+Let's know him and get some actionable tips for IIT JAM Exam.

 Born and brought up in Pune, I completed my schooling here at SPM English School.
 After which, I took admission to Fergusson Junior College, Pune where I opted for bifocal subjects.
 My subjects were PCM and Computer Science replacing Biology.

 My 1st-year B.Sc. subject combination - Physics, Mathematics, Statistics, Electronics which was just perfect for me (all related to Physics) was offered in B.Sc. course at Fergusson Senior College, Pune.

 In the 2nd year I kept Physics, Maths, Stats and the 3rd year was just Pure Physics which would be my major.

 Q.2) You have secured JAM AIR 1 and JEST AIR 15.
 How did you prepare?